-- (a) The borrowers of 03 house and property loans amounting to Rs.195,000 disclosed under the investments in the financial statements had defaulted the payments.
-Even though cases had been filed in the years 1980 and 1983 for the recovery of the money, the cases had not been finalized even up to the year 2013.
-The title deeds, security guarantees and plans of the lands mortgaged for the loans and the Loan Registers and confirmation of balances had not been furnished to audit. - (b) The interest amounting to Rs.609,402 receivable on the house and property loans accumulated without being recovered over a period exceeding 30 years had not been recovered even as at the end of the year under review.
-The Board had not taken any action whatsoever in this connection and the loan agreements, ledger, detailed schedules and the confirmation of balances had not been furnished to audit.
+- (a) The borrowers of three house and property loans amounting to Rs.195,000 disclosed under the investments in the financial statements had defaulted the payments.
+Even though cases had been filed in the years 1980 and 1983 for the recovery of the money, those cases had not been finalized even up to the year 2014.
+Further, the title deeds, plans and security guarantees of the properties mortgaged for the loans and the Loan Registers and confirmation of balances had not been made available to audit.

+- (b) The interest amounting to Rs.628,052 receivable on the house and property loans accumulated without being recovered over a period exceeding 31 years had not been recovered even as at 31 December of the year 2014.
+The Board had not taken any action whatsoever in this connection and the loan agreements, ledgers, detailed schedules and the confirmation of balances had not been made available to audit.

 3. Financial Review

 3.1 Financial Result

-According to the financial statements presented, the financial results of the Board for the year under review amounted to a surplus of Rs.18,650 as compared with the corresponding surplus of Rs.18,650 for the preceding year.
-It was revealed that this represented the accrued interest income for the year under review on the house and property loan balance of Rs.195,000 brought forward from the years 1980 and 1983 and receivable by the Board.
+According to the financial statements presented, the financial results of the Board for the year under review had been a surplus of Rs.18,650 as compared with the corresponding surplus of Rs.18,650 for the preceding year as well.
+It was revealed that this is an interest income adjusted annually to the house and property loan balance of Rs.195,000 brought forward from the years 1980 and 1983 and receivable by the Board.

 4. Operating Review

 4.1 Management Inefficiencies

-The following matters were observed.
+The following observations are made.

-- (a) The liquidation of the Loan Board had been commenced in the year 1976 and its supervision had been entrusted to the Department of State Accounts up to 01 August 2001.
+- (a) A decision had been taken to abolish the Loan Board in the year 1976 and its supervision had been entrusted to the Department of State Accounts up to 01 August 2001.
 Subsequently, the liquidation had been entrusted to the Department of Public Finance with effect from 02 August 2001.
-Even though a period of 37 years had elapsed from the decision taken for liquidation in the year 1976 up to the end of the year under review, that work had not been completed.
-In response to an enquiry made in this connection, the Director General of Public Finance informed that all the assets of the Loan Board are limited to the three cases referred to in paragraph 2.2 (a) and that action will be taken to close down the institution immediately on the receipts of the decisions relating thereto. - (b) Dividends or interest had not been declared in connection with the case deposits remaining with the Divisional Secretariat, Colombo and the District Secretariat, Jaffna.
+Nevertheless, winding up activities had not been commenced and carried out up to the end of the year under review despite an elapse of a period exceeding 13 years.

+- (b) Dividends or interest had not been determined in connection with the case deposits of litigants at District Courts remaining with the Divisional Secretariat, Colombo.

 5. Accountability and Good Governance

 5.1 Presentation of Financial Statements

-According to Section 6.5.1 of the Public Enterprises Circular No. PED/12 of 02 June 2003, the financial statements for the year 2013 should be presented for audit on or before 28 February 2014.
-Nevertheless those financial statements were presented for audit only on 17 June 2014.
+According to Section 6.5.1 of the Public Enterprises Circular No. PED/12 of 02 June 2003, the financial statements for the year 2014 should be presented for audit on or before 28 February 2015.
+Nevertheless, those financial statements had been presented for audit only on 08 September 2015.

-6. Systems and Control
+6. Systems and Controls

-Special attention is needed in respect of the following areas of controls.
+Deficiencies in systems and controls observed during the course of audit were brought to the notice of the Director General of the Department of Public Finance from time to time.
+Special attention is needed in respect of the following areas of control.

-- (a) Declaration of Fair Dividends or Interest on the active Case Deposits as applicable. - (b) Recovery of Property Loan Balances and Interest - (c) Liquidation Activities
+- (a) Financial Control

+- (b) Accounting

+- (c) Liquidation Activities